sindhujangala04/Stock-Price-Prediction-/README.md

 # Stock-Price-Prediction-
-The prediction of a stock market direction y serve as an early recommendation system for short –term investors and early financial distress warning system for a long term shareholder. .
-SVM algorithm is very specific type of learning algorithms characterized by the capacity control of the decision function, the user of the kernel functions.
+SVM algorithm is very specific type of learning algorithms characterized by the capacity control of the decision function, the user of the kernel functions..here we use the data from sources and develop the graph..The graph shows the next day prediction of stock price..
+The data is colleted from https://www.kaggle.com/datasets/akram24/google-stock-price-train